ISO 20121: How ISO 20121 works

-ISO 20121 is relevant to all members of the event industry supply chain including organizers, event managers, stand builders, caterers and logistics suppliers.

-The standard takes a management systems approach to running more sustainable events.
-It provides a framework to help identify the potentially negative social, economic and environmental impacts of events.
-Organizers can then remove or reduce negative impacts through improved planning and processes.
+The standard provides a framework to help identify the potentially negative social, economic and environmental impacts of events.

-This should lead to improvements in key sustainability issues such as venue selection, transport, recycling or reusing demolition waste, creating a sustainable food strategy, promoting healthy living and creating skills, employment and business legacies.

-The standard can reduce costs, carbon emissions and waste; better manage the biodiversity of venues; and achieve a diverse and inclusive workforce.

-ISO 20121 also includes practical guidance on communications, operational planning and control, stakeholder identification and engagement, supply chain management and procurement, and issue evaluation.

-ISO 20121 is suitable for all sizes and types of events.

-Organizations can demonstrate voluntary conformity with ISO 20121 by either: first party self-declaration; second party confirmation of conformance by parties having an interest in the organization, such as clients; or by certification by an independent third party, e.g. a certification body.

 ISO 20121 and the London 2012 Olympics

-Having been highly influential in the creation of the standard, The London Organising Committee of the Olympic and Paralympic Games (LOCOG) and the Olympic Delivery Authority both successfully implemented ISO 20121 in June 2012.

-The Head of Sustainability, David Stubbs, commented: "London 2012 is proud to have been the catalyst for ISO 20121.
-This is a piece of legacy with the potential to transform how events around the world consider their economic, environmental and social impacts."

-Sebastian Coe, Chair of LOCOG commented: "In our bid to host the Olympic and Paralympic Games in London, we pledged to hold the greenest Games of modern times and I am pleased to say we were hugely successful in doing this."
+Sebastian Coe, Chair of the London Organising Committee of the Olympic and Paralympic Games commented: "In our bid to host the Olympic and Paralympic Games in London, we pledged to hold the greenest Games of modern times and I am pleased to say we were hugely successful in doing this."

-Another early adopter of ISO 20121 was the Weymouth and Portland National Sailing Academy (WPNSA) in the UK, which was the venue for the London 2012 sailing events.

-WPNSA reported that as a result of using the standard they achieved cost savings of around 15 per cent through better waste management and electricity optimization.
+Weymouth and Portland National Sailing Academy reported that as a result of using the standard they achieved cost savings of around 15 per cent through better waste management and electricity optimization.
 They also enhanced their international reputation as a sports and corporate event venue, and reduced the risks of legislative breaches.
 Finally, they are demonstrably operating in accordance with the ‘One Planet Living’ principles of sustainable development, which as an organization they aspire to do.

 Following an extensive systems assessment, Plaza Athénée Bangkok A Royal Meridien Hotel became the first “ISO 20121 Event Sustainability Management System” hotel in the world.
 Since the implementation of the system in 2012, the hotel has reduced electricity consumption by 9.4%, water by 5.03%, and paper by 4.9% year-on-year.
 Carbon footprint profiling revealed a 47.05% reduction in printer ink consumption and a 25.0% l in plastic bottle use.